 Most controversially, the bill would force tech companies to “estimate the age of child users with a reasonable level of line certainty,” in an effort to carve out protections for them.
 Critics fear that this provision could result in companies having to institute costly age verification mechanisms on their platforms—in an effort to identify who is a kid and who is an adult.
 Tech companies would also be obligated to design their products and platforms with “strong privacy protections by line design and by default” for younger users—a stipulation that many companies see as unfeasible.

-The bill would authorize the California Attorney General to fine companies that do not abide by the provisions of the new law, once they’re worked out.
+The bill would authorize the California Attorney General to fine companies that do not abide by the provisions of the new law—whatever those provisions ultimately end up being.
 Violators of the law could be fined as much as “$2,500 per affected child for each negligent violation or not more than $7,500 per affected child for each intentional violation,” the bill text states.

 Some organizations are clearly happy with the law and what it purports to be doing for the web’s youngest users.
 Josh Golin, executive director of the child advocacy group Fairplay, put out a statement Tuesday congratulating legislators: